j14chambers/100-days-of-code/log.md

 ## Day 36: March 25, 2018

-**Today's Progress**: Portfolio V2
+**Today's Progress**: FCC Pig Lation

 **Thoughts**
-i completed this program in about 2 hrs.
+I completed this program in about 2 hrs.
 It seem hard, but after thinking about it more it became easy.

+**Link(s) to work**: [Portfolio](https://github.com/j14chambers/FCC-Projects/tree/master/JavaScript/Intermediate%20Algorithm%20Scripting)

+## Day 37: March 26, 2018

+**Today's Progress**: FCC Missing Letters & DNA Pairing

+**Thoughts**
+I completed each program in about 1.5 hrs.
+It seem hard, but after thinking about it more it became simple.
+With Missing Letters, I had a hard time getting the missing letter.
+I at first returning the letter where the missing letter was.
+Then I eventually got the to the missing letter.

 **Link(s) to work**: [Portfolio](https://github.com/j14chambers/FCC-Projects/tree/master/JavaScript/Intermediate%20Algorithm%20Scripting)